lmoecher/my_projects/html/html_basics/quotes/README.md

 * *blockquotes* - Used for longer quotation, typically displayed as a block of text indented from the main content.
 * *q* - Used for short inline quotations within a paragraph.
 * *cite* - Used to refernce the source of a quote or piece of content.
 This is often used within a "*blockquote*" or "*q*" tags to provide citations.
 * *abbr* - Used to define abbreviations or acronyms.
-The "*Title*" attribute is used to provide th efull meaning.
+The "*Title*" attribute is used to provide the full meaning.
+* *address* - Used to define contact information for an owner/author of an article or document.
 * *bdo* - stands for "*Bi-Directional Override*" Used to override the current text direction.

 #